hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/WebSocketServerUpgrade.md

 ## WebSocket Handler

 The WebSocket handle function has three parameters: an inbound sequence of WebSocket frames ( ``/WSCore/WebSocketInboundStream``), an outbound WebSocket frame writer (``/WSCore/WebSocketOutboundWriter``) and a context parameter.
 The WebSocket is kept open as long as you don't leave this function.
 PING, PONG and CLOSE frames are managed internally.
+As soon as you leave this function it will perform the CLOSE handshake.
 If you want to send a regular PING keep-alive you can control that via the WebSocket configuration.
 By default servers send a PING every 30 seconds.

 Below is a simple input and response style connection a frame is read from the inbound stream, processed and then a response is written back.
 If the connection is closed the inbound stream will end and we exit the function.